 Good news, midges love dark clothing.
 Opt for whites, creams and light greys and they're less likely to spot you.
 Simple, but oh-so effective.

 Midges don't like hot and dry weather.
 They prefer mild temperatures and wet conditions, which is what makes bonny (code for rainy) Scotland during the summer such a perfect habitat for them.
 Equally, midges aren't a big fan of the cold, and can't survive frost.

 If you don't mind chilly temperatures, take a winter adventure to the Highlands and stay bite-free, well maybe not frostbite-free.

 Long sleeves are your friends

-Due to their tiny jaw-span, midges can’t bite through clothing.
-It’s a good idea to opt for full-length trousers and long-sleeved tops.
-Keep materials lightweight and breathable if you’re hiking in the summer.
+Due to their tiny jaw-span, midges aren't very adept at biting through clothing.
+It's a good idea to opt for full-length trousers and long-sleeved tops.
+Keep materials lightweight and breathable if you're hiking in the summer.